catuchi/task-track-angular/README.md

 # Angular Task Tracker App

-Web application that allows to create, read, update and delete tasks.
+Web application that allows users to create, read, update and delete tasks.
 Built with Angular and Json-Server REST API

 ## Usage